Ghost, 17th June 2023, Helviti, Copenhell Festival, Denmark

 Photo: Zoran: www.sonic-shot.com

-It’s somewhat dazzling to think that it has been almost 35 years since the release of Prong’s debut album and the band has been around even longer.
-The only original band member left has for decades been band’s leader Tommy Victor.
-They have also has just released their 13th album State of Emergency, which was of course represented in last night’s setlist.
-This being a support slot meant that there was not time for the band to play many of songs you’d expect from them to play in their own headlining shows.
-Nevertheless, there was bit of everything on there, with focus on upbeat classics and new songs, the band kept focused on that which works in the timeframe they were given.
+It’s somewhat dazzling to think that it has been almost 35 years since the release of Prong’s debut album, and the band has been around even longer.
+The only original band member left has for decades been the band’s leader, Tommy Victor.
+They have also has just released their 13th album, State of Emergency, which was of course represented in last night’s setlist.
+This being a support slot meant that there was no time for the band to play many of the songs you’d expect from them to play in their own headlining shows.
+Nevertheless, there was a bit of everything on there, with focus on upbeat classics and new songs, the band kept focused on that which works in the timeframe they were given.

 There is consistency when it comes to Prong, live as well as on the records and in many ways, you know what you’ll get.
 This means that new songs worked very well live as well, with especially “Breaking Point” looking as a song, which will have its place in Prong’s setlist in years to come.